You want smart political talk without the meltdowns?

 I said, okay, great.

-You know, I always before I'll give money, and I do, um, and I used to not, but I you know what?
+You know, I always, before I'll give money, and I do, and I used to not, but you know what?

-I'm like, okay, I'll ask are you gonna use it for drugs?
+I'm like, okay, I'll ask, are you going to use it for drugs?

 Then I determine whether or not I think they're sober or not.

-I determine whether or not I think they're gonna use it for drugs or alcohol.
+I determine whether or not I think they're going to use it for drugs or alcohol.

 And if they are, I make the decision right there on the spot.

-Um last item before we hit the phones, uh, Hunter Biden's ex-wife, Kathleen, will release a memoir uh and a book is gonna break this summer.
+Hunter Biden's ex-wife, Kathleen, will release a memoir and a book is going to break this summer.

-If uh if we break, it's a memoir of marriage addiction and healing.
+If we break, it's a memoir of marriage, addiction, and healing.

-She's gonna discuss the heavy toll of Hunter's drug addiction and w what happened in their relationship.
+She's going to discuss the heavy toll of Hunter's drug addiction and what happened in their relationship and talk about the affair that he had with his dead brother Beau's wife.

 What a disaster.

-You know, just it just printed in the Daily Mail.
+You know, just printed in the Daily Mail.

 Let's say hi to Scott is in the great state of Pennsylvania.